Achievable logoAchievable logo

 Scatterplot graphs

-These graphs are used to track trends that appear when you place individual data points on a graph that contains an x-axis and a y-axis.
-As you can see in the graph below, charting dots in this way reveals a trend–the correlation between wingspan and body length of a group of sparrows.
+Scatterplot graphs help you spot trends by plotting individual data points on a graph with an x-axis and a y-axis.
+When you place the points, you can often see a pattern in how the two variables move together.
+In the graph below, the pattern shows a correlation between wingspan and body length in a group of swallows.

 Scatterplot graph of swallow wingspan vs body length